arparaschiv/solar-coronal-inversion/docs/source/cledb_build.rst

 .. _atom-label:

 ``ATOM.ion``
     This set of files contain the atomic configuration data to be used for calculations.
 Full level atoms would have a too high computational requirement to use.
 To avoid this, we use reduced calculations.
 For example take the Fe XIII lines.
 The atom configurations are set up as reduced 4-level and 6-transition calculations including the M1 and E1/E2 transitions from upper levels to M1 upper levels.
-See Fig. 3 of `Casini & Judge, ApJ, 1999 <https://ui.adsabs.harvard.edu/abs/1999ApJ...522..524C/abstract>`_ This level/transition setup mimics the IQUV fluxes from a full level calculation for each of the the selected infrared coronal lines.
+See Fig. 3 of `Casini & Judge, ApJ, 1999 <https://ui.adsabs.harvard.edu/abs/1999ApJ...522..524C/abstract>`_ This level/transition setup mimics the IQUV fluxes from a full level calculation for each of the selected infrared coronal lines.

 ..
 Caution::
 	Advanced understanding required.
 In general, users should not modify the ATOM files.

 .. _hint_ion-label:

 ``INPUT.ion(a/b)``